- Associate Professor of Ophthalmology

 - National Eye Institute - Uveitis

-Dr. Wroblewski, an Associate Professor, hails originally from Pittsburgh, Pennsylvania is a board certified ophthalmologist until 2029 and his undergraduate degree from the United States Military Academy at West Point, New York.
-He served proudly for four years as an Infantry Officer with the 4th Infantry Division at Fort Carson, Colorado and later earned a medical degree from Pennsylvania State University College of Medicine in Hershey, PA, ophthalmic surgery residency from Madigan Army Medical Center in Washington State and fellowships in Ocular Inflammation and Uveitis at the National Eye Institute in Bethesda and Ocular Pathology at the Armed Forces Institute of Pathology.
+Dr. Wroblewski , an Associate Professor of Ophthalmology, both at George Washington University and the Uniformed Services University of Health Sciences in Bethesda, Maryland hails originally from Pittsburgh, Pennsylvania is a board certified ophthalmologist received his undergraduate degree from the United States Military Academy at West Point, New York, served as an Infantry Officer with the1-12 Infantry Regiment, 4th Infantry Division at Fort Carson, Colorado, later earned a medical degree from Pennsylvania State University College of Medicine in Hershey, PA, ophthalmic surgery residency from Madigan Army Medical Center in Washington State and fellowships in Ocular Inflammation and Uveitis at the National Eye Institute in Bethesda and Ocular Pathology at the Armed Forces Institute of Pathology.

-He hosts the Annual Cherry Blossom Ocular Pathology Teaching Course yearly for Ophthalmology and Pathology Resident Residents and Fellows and is the host in September 2018 of the Eastern Ophthalmic Pathology Conference at the Army Navy Club in Washington, DC.
+He hosts the Annual Cherry Blossom Ocular Immunology and Pathology Course for Ophthalmology and Pathology Residents and Ophthalmic Pathology Fellows and in September 2018 he hosted the Eastern Ophthalmic Pathology Conference at the Army-Navy Club in Washington, DC.

-His local charitable efforts including running the HIV Eye Clinic for Montgomery County on Dennis Avenue for seven years and his global commitment to the World Health’s Vision 2020 Program include equipment donations to Kikuyu Eye Hospital in Nairobi, Kenya and a recent equipment donations of an operating microscope, phacoemulsification unit for removing cataracts, a keratometer for measuring the shape of the cornea and an A-scanner for measuring the length of the eye to Sight for Souls in Addis Addaba, Ethiopia.
-He currently volunteers his time with the Little Sisters of the Sacred Heart in Washington, DC providing free diabetic retinopathy exams on Saturdays with Daniel Finkelstein MD of the Retina Service, Wilmer Eye Institute, Johns Hopkins Hospital.
+His local charitable efforts including running the HIV Eye Clinic for Montgomery County on Dennis Avenue for seven years and his global commitment to the World Health’s Vision 2020 Program include equipment donations to Kikuyu Eye Hospital in Nairobi, Kenya and equipment donations of an operating microscope, phacoemulsification unit for removing cataracts, a keratometer for measuring the shape of the cornea and an A-scanner for measuring the length of the eye to Sight for Souls in Addis Addaba, Ethiopia.
+He currently volunteers his time Saturdays with the Little Servants of the Sacred Heart in Washington, DC providing free diabetic retinopathy exams/physical therapy with Georgetown University Medical Students on Saturdays near Brookland/Catholic University.